We’re all familiar with the term “the pursuit of happiness.”

 This intentional love is meant to find what others need, not what we want to give them.

-So, the next time you go to help someone you love, don’t do so by giving them what you think they need (something that often comes with a hefty dose of set expectations).
+So, the next time you go to help someone you love, don’t do so by giving them what you think they need.
 Look for the genuine needs of others and try to meet them.

 The happiness that this produces is well worth the effort.